Novaly-Studios/TypeGuard/README.md

 # TypeGuard

-A constraint-based runtime assertion & type-checking library.
-Aims to replace all assertions and manual type checks with a convenient callable pattern.
+A runtime assertion & type-checking library.
+This aims to replace most assertions and manual type checks with a consistent, callable pattern.

 ## Usage Examples